Deflection and Gravitational lensing of null and timelike signals in the Kiselev black hole spacetime in the weak field limit: Gravitational Lensing and time delay in the Kiselev BH spacetime

-To see these effects more clearly, in Fig. \ref{fig:thetamagcase1} we plot $\theta_\pm$ by assuming that the lens has a mass $M=4.30\times 10^6M_\odot$ of Sgr A* supermassive BH and $r_s=r_d=8.28$ [kpc] equals its distance to us.
-We assume that $\alpha=0.25\%M^{1+3\omega}$ which is within the uncertainty of the Sgr A* mass when $\omega=0$ \cite{GRAVITY:2021xju}.
-From the top panel we see that as $\beta$ deviates from zero, the $\theta_+$ and $\theta_-$ separate from each other with the former increases while the latter decreases.
+From the top panel of Fig. \ref{fig:thetamagcase1} we see that as $\beta$ deviates from zero, the $\theta_+$ and $\theta_-$ separate from each other with the former increasing while the latter decreasing.
 This is quite classical for all such GLs, as can be intuitively seen from the illustration Fig. \ref{fig:gl}: a larger $\beta$ would result in a larger $b_+$ and a smaller $b_-$ in order for the signal to still reach the detector.
-Therefore, $\theta_\pm$ have the above mentioned changes as $\beta$ increases, which also agree qualitatively with other asymptotically flat spacetimes \cite{Liu:2015zou,Pang:2018jpm,Xu:2021rld}.
-The black dash dot curve represent the apparent angle $\theta_{\mathrm{NG}}$ of the source when there is no gravity at all.
+Therefore, $\theta_\pm$ have the above-mentioned changes as $\beta$ increases, which also agree qualitatively with other asymptotically flat spacetimes \cite{Liu:2015zou,Pang:2018jpm,Xu:2021rld}.
+The black dash-dot curve represents the apparent angle $\theta_{\mathrm{NG}}$ of the source when there is no gravity at all.
 Clearly, by the definition of $\beta$, this $\theta_{\mathrm{NG}}$ is nothing but $\beta$ itself, i.e., $\theta_{\mathrm{NG}}=\beta$.
 The fact that $\theta_-$ is always above $\theta_{\mathrm{NG}}$ in this panel implies that the gravity in this case is always attractive so that the signal is always bent towards the lens.

 For the effect of parameter $\alpha$ on $\theta_\pm$, from the middle panel we see that increasing $\alpha$ from zero will increase both apparent angles $\theta_+$ and $\theta_-$.
 It is easiest to understand this in the limit $\omega\to 0$, i.e., the Schwarzschild spacetime limit.
 Then the deflection angle $\Delta\phi$ should also increase as $\alpha$ increases because $M+\alpha/2$ now plays the role of the lens mass.
-Consequently in order for the signal to reach the same detector, both the impact parameters $b_\pm$ have to be larger, which results in larger $\theta_\pm$.
+Consequently, in order for the signal to reach the same detector, both the impact parameters $b_\pm$ have to be larger, which results in larger $\theta_\pm$.
 For $\omega=-0.1$ as chosen in this panel, the qualitative effect of $\alpha$ are the same.
-We also note that in the plotted range of $\alpha$ which is fixed by the uncertainty of the Sgr A* supermassive BH mass, the effect of changing $\alpha$ is quite weak comparing to the change of $\beta$ or $\omega$.
+We also note that in the plotted range of $\alpha$ which is fixed by the uncertainty of the Sgr A$^{*}$ SMBH mass, the effect of changing $\alpha$ is quite weak compared to the change of $\beta$ or $\omega$.

 Lastly for the effect of $\omega$, a simple inspection of Eq. \eqref{eq:thetapmsmallacase1} shows that only the $\mathcal{O}(a^1)$ term depends on $\omega$ and its term containing $c_{b\pm 1}$ is much larger than the term involving $c_{b\pm 0}$.
 Then as revealed under Eq. \eqref{eq:cb1}, $c_{b\pm 1}$ increases monotonically like $\sim c_{b\pm 0}^{1-3\omega}$ as $\omega$ decreases from zero to $-1/3$.
 This explains the increase of $\theta_\pm$ for smaller $\omega$ in the bottom panel of Fig. \ref{fig:thetamagcase1}.